IT4Change/IT4C.dev/docs/projects/ocelot.social.md

 # Ocelot.Social

 This project started under the name Human-Connection.
 The idea of human-connection was to create an alternative social media platform where the user is not the product.
-In contradiction to social media platorms like Facebook, Instagram, etc...
+In contradiction to social media platforms like Facebook, Instagram, etc...
 The user should have the possibility to have constructive discussion (Pro-Contra), have a possibility to take action if a post made them angry, sad, etc...

 For this to work the user should pay for the infrastructure the platform is working on.